CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ---

 Another year has passed, and I've enjoyed lots of different varieties and kinds of media throughout it.
-In a perfect world, I would want to write a full entry on each of the things mentioned here, but in this annoyingly imperfect world with silly limitations like ~24 hours in a day and the need for sleep, this will do.
+In a perfect world, I would want to write a full blog post on each of the things mentioned here, but in this annoyingly imperfect world with silly limitations like ~24 hours in a day and the need for sleep, this will do.
 I hope they're interesting and that you maybe even find something you want to pick up yourself.
 Happy Holidays!  : )

 ## Music